kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 # Monitor Plant Tissue Electrical Resistance/Conductance

-To monitor electrical resistance changes of plant tissue, such as a leaf, in vivo.
-Wemos XI/TTGO XI for cheapest 12-bit resolution in Linux with good bootloader and hardware serial.
+To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
+Wemos XI/TTGO XI for cheapest 12- bit resolution in Linux with good bootloader and hardware serial.
 Mac and Windows are assumed to work as well as Linux.
 Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB-serial adapters, avoiding ATTINY85 due to no hardware serial, and avoiding boards whose analog resolution is less than 12 bits.
 Future project plans include ADS1115 integration to reduce the minimum Arduino requirements to merely hardware serial.
 Other boards having at least one